top of page

 Q: How is a Charter different from other forms of municipal government?

-A: A Charter is a document that is specifically tailored by 15 elected citizens of the city (called a Charter Commission) to create rules for the operation of municipal government that fit the needs to the city, whereas other forms of municipal government are governed by specific sections of the Ohio Revised Code that cannot be tailored to a city’s needs.
+A: A Charter is a document tailored by 15 elected residents of the city (called a Charter Commission) to create "home rule" for the operation of the city, whereas other forms of municipal government are dictated by the Ohio Revised Code and cannot be tailored to a city’s needs.

 Q: What happens if the proposed Charter is not adopted?